Audio-to-video synchronization

-Examples of transmission (broadcasting), reception and playback that can get the AV-sync incorrectly synchronized:

-A video camera with built-in microphones or line-in may not delay sound and video paths by the same number of milliseconds.
-A video camera should have some sort of explicit AV-sync timing put into the video and audio streams.
+Transmission (broadcasting), reception, and playback may also introduce AV-sync errors.
+A video camera with built-in microphones or line-in may not delay sound and video paths by the same amount.
 Solid-state video cameras (e.g. charge-coupled device (CCD) and CMOS image sensors) can delay the video signal by one or more frames.

-An AV-stream may get corrupted during transmission because of electrical glitches (wired) or wireless interruptions - this may cause it to become out of sync.
-The AV-sync delay normally increases with time.

-There is extensive use of audio and video signal processing circuitry with significant (and often non-constant) delays in television systems.
-Particular video signal processing circuitry which is widely used and contributes significant video delays include frame synchronizers, digital video effects processors, video noise reduction, format converters and compression systems.
+Audio and video signal processing circuitry exists with significant (and potentially non-constant) delays in television systems.
+Frame synchronizers, digital video effects processors, video noise reduction, format converters, and compression systems are examples of widely used signal-processing elements that may contribute significant video delay.

-The video monitor processing circuit may delay the video stream.
-Pixelated displays require video format conversion and deinterlace processing which can add one or more frames of video delay.

-A video monitor with built-in speakers or line-out may not delay sound and video paths by the same number of milliseconds.
+Processing circuits format conversion and deinterlace processing in video monitors can add one or more frames of video delay.
+A video monitor with built-in speakers or line-out may not delay sound and video paths equally.
 Some video monitors contain internal user-adjustable audio delays to aid in correction of errors.

 Some transmission protocols like RTP require an out-of-band method for synchronizing media streams.
-In RTP's case, each media stream has its own timestamp using an independent clock rate and per-stream randomized starting value.
-A RTCP Sender Report (SR) is needed for each stream in order to synchronize streams.
-The necessary RTCP packets might be lost (since RTP/RTCP does not guarantee delivery) or not sent until at least several seconds after the stream has begun.
-Many software clients do not send RTCP at all or send non-compliant data.
+In some RTP systems, each media stream has its own timestamp using an independent clock rate and per-stream randomized starting value.
+A RTCP Sender Report (SR) may be needed for each stream in order to synchronize streams.